RickWinter/azure-sdk/docs/cpp/introduction.md

 {% include requirement/MUST id="cpp-docs-buildsystem" %} Provide a buildsystem target called "docs" to build
     the documentation

-{% include requirement/MUST id="cpp-docs-buildsystem-option" %} Provide an option `BUILD_DOCS` to control
-    building of the docs, this should default to `OFF`
+{% include requirement/MUST id="cpp-docs-buildsystem-option" %} Provide the option `BUILD_DOCS` to control building of docs.
+The default is set to `OFF`

 To provide this you can use the CMake `FindDoxygen` module as follows: